Eastland County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for a DUI (Driving Under the Influence) in Eastland, TX, your vehicle is typically impounded for a few reasons:
+When you are arrested for DUI in Eastland, TX, your vehicle is typically impounded for several reasons:

 Where Is Your Car?